-Seedling growth regulation is possible through DIF, as mentioned earlier.
-If a zero DIF (equal day and night temperature) does not control stretching adequately, apply a 5 to 10°F negative DIF (night temperature of 64 to 68°F and day temperature of 58 to 62°F) for height control.
-When the above level of temperature control is impossible, as is often the case in the Southeast, consider using chemical growth retardants that are labeled for pansies to control seedling stretch (Table 4).
+Seedling growth regulation is possible through DIF, as mentioned early.
+If a zero DIF (equal day and night temperature) does not control stretching adequately, apply a 5 to 10 °F negative DIF (night temperature of 64 to 68 °F and day temperature of 58 to 62 °F) for height control.

+When the above level of temperature control is impossible, as is often the case in the Southeast, consider using chemical growth retardants that are labeled for pansies to control seedling stretch | pots of pansies should be based on a target market

+(Table 4).
 Many plug growers report that multiple applications at low concentrations give a greater degree of control and flexibility than single applications at a high concentration.